JimmyVanHout/temperature_pressure_sensor/README.md

 The MS5839 sensor is the default sensor used in `main/main.c`.
 To use a MS5837 sensor, set the `SENSOR_MODEL` array in the `app_main` function of `main/main.c` to `"MS5837"`.

 Connect the SCL and SDA lines of the sensor to GPIO pins 19 and 21 of the ESP32, respectively.
 The default GPIO pins for the SCL and SDA lines can be changed by modifying the `i2c_scl_gpio` and `i2c_sda_gpio` arrays in the `app_main` function of `main/main.c` or by passing the desired values to `init_i2c_settings` in `read_temperature_pressure/read_temperature_pressure.c` when initializing an `I2CSettings` object in `main/main.c`.
-See [Support for Multiple Sensors](#support-for-using-multiple-sensors-simultaneously) for more information on configuration of SCL and SDA GPIO pins when using two sensors.
+See [Support for Using Multiple Sensors Simultaneously](#support-for-using-multiple-sensors-simultaneously) for more information on configuration of SCL and SDA GPIO pins when using two sensors.

 Default I2C settings are contained in `typedef struct i2c_settings I2CSettings` in `read_temperature_pressure/read_temperature_pressure.c`.
 These settings, which include the I2C SCL line frequency and minimum ADC wait time, can be changed as needed by passing the desired values to `init_i2c_settings` in `read_temperature_pressure/read_temperature_pressure.c` when initializing an `I2CSettings` object in `main/main.c`.